MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>Alfresco Content Services</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>Connector for Alfresco One.
 Indexes documents, folders, and user profiles from Alfresco One in near real time.
 The connector fully supports Alfresco's built-in user and group management, as well as Alfresco installations based on Active Directory and other directory services.
-6th generation Raytion search connector.</p>
+Sixth generation Raytion search connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-alfresco-connector"><font color="0065BA">More details</font></a>
                         </p>